- Code MGMT8005

 - ANU College ANU College of Business and Economics

 Project risk & issues management explores the management of the risks and issues that arise before and during a projects execution.
 This involves: development of a conceptual framework, analysis of the way in which risks and issues influence project decisions, and examination of processes to manage risks and issues throughout the life of a project.

 PRIM does not align with any particular methodology in risk and issue management.
 Armed with the theoretical principles and techniques that we will explore, students will be able to evaluate the appropriateness and gauge the limitations of the approaches used within their own organisations.
 AS/NZS ISO 31000:2009 (a case in point), is found to be a special instance of the general risk framework covered in PRIM.

 The objective of PRIM is to equip students with essential skills that will enable them to participate meaningfully in the management of project risk and issues.

 Upon successful completion, students will have the knowledge and skills to:

-- explain and illustrate the nature of risk and its impact on the project environment;
+- Critically discuss the nature of risk and its impact on the project environment;

-- gauge the quality of a project risk management framework in real-life scenarios; and,
+- Analyse the quality of a project risk management framework in real-life scenarios; and,

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.